 The name of the global object changes based on the execution environment.
-In code executed by Node. js, global is used, but window or self will be required in browsers.
-At the time of writing, there is a proposal to standardize on the name global, but it has yet to be adopted as part of the JavaScript specification.
+In code executed by Node.js, global is used, but window or self may be required in browsers.
+At the time of writing, there is a proposal to standardize the name global, but it has yet to be adopted universally.